 • In Admiralty Inlet and North Puget Sound, spatial and temporal data gaps preclude assessment.
 Monitoring results at a limited number of locations did not raise major concerns.

-• Although approximately one-half to one-third of floating kelp locations in Washington are classified as stable, the impact of multiple stressors such as climate change, heatwaves, nutrient imbalances, and urbanization warrant caution and prompt additional research.
+• Although approximately one half to one third of floating kelp locations in Washington are classified as stable, the impact of multiple stressors such as climate change, heatwaves, nutrient imbalances, and urbanization warrants caution and prompt additional research.

-• The integrated sub-basin status assessment can inform scientific and management priorities for sub-basins.
+• The sub-basin status assessment broadly identifies scientific and management priorities at the sub-basins scale.
 Where floating kelp is stable, conservation is a priority.
-Where substantial declines are documented, stressor abatement and restoration are priorities.
-In areas with insufficient data, more monitoring is needed.
+Where substantial declines occurred, stressor abatement and restoration are priorities.
+Areas with insufficient data need increased monitoring.

 Contributing Partners